JamesMitofsky/uvm-votes/README.md

 # UVM Votes
 Voting is a crucial feature of civic engagement, and making it accessible to everyone is our mission.
-This statically generated site is created with [Eleventy], deployed over Netlify, and accessible by authorized editors [through the CMS](https://uvm.vote/admin/).
+This statically generated site is created with Eleventy, deployed over Netlify, and accessible by authorized editors [through the CMS](https://uvm.vote/admin/).
 ![](https://www.uvm.vote/assets/images/UVM-Votes-Preview-07-16-21.png)

 ## Getting Started / Install